 Human Subjects Research

-All in-person human subjects research protocols, under the auspices of UNL, will be allowed to resume activities on July 6.
+All in-person human subjects research protocols, under the auspices of UNL, have been allowed to resume activities.
 Research personnel are expected to follow all university policies and guidance or relevant federal guidance regarding the performance of in-person research protocols during the COVID-19 pandemic.
 Full details and guidelines are available on the UNL IRB COVID-19 webpage and FAQ.

 The following guidelines address university operations until further notice.